backdrop-contrib/slick/README.txt

   admin/config/media/slick

-Be sure to enable Slick UI sub-module first.
+Be sure to enable Slick UI sub-module first, otherwise regular "Access denied".
 These will be available at field formatter "Manage display", and Views UI.